ataribaby42/DayzPostApoWeather/README.md

 **_Get_ab_PostApoWeather().Stop()_**

 Stops or pause weather manager.
 For example if you want plug your own weather effect for a while.
-Resumed weather manager with Start();
+Resume weather manager with Start();

 **_Confuguration properties_**

 Properties can be changed anytime during runtime.
 Meaing is self-explanatory.
-First, good weather chance decided.
+First, good weather chance is decided.
 Second, if bad weather is selected, rain or storm weather chance is decided.
 On top of that checks for anomaly storm is running.

 **_Get_ab_PostApoWeather().GOOD_WEATHER_CHANCE_** - int percentage 0 - 100%
 **_Get_ab_PostApoWeather().STORM_WEATHER_CHANCE_** - int percentage 0 - 100%